 How Sam Helps Clients

-While in law school, Sam served as a teaching assistant for several transactional-related courses, including Sales and Contracts I & II.
-He also served as a research assistant for Professor Richard Gaffney, where he helped develop and implement changes to Duquesne’s Financial Toolkit for Lawyers course.
+While in law school, Sam served as a research assistant for Professor Richard Gaffney, where he helped develop and implement changes to Duquesne’s Financial Toolkit for Lawyers course.
 Additionally, Sam was part of the inaugural class of the Kline Center Fellows at the Thomas R. Kline Center for Judicial Education.
-He was also a member of the Duquesne Law Review, both as a junior staff member, article contributor, and executive board member.
+He was also a member of the Duquesne Law Review as a junior staff member, article contributor, and executive board member.

 What Clients Can Expect

-Sam is an intuitive and dedicated advocate who will work hard to provide practical solutions to complex business problems.
-He is methodical, attentive, and communicative with his clients and supervisors.
+Sam is an intuitive and dedicated advocate who will work hard to provide practical solutions to complex problems.
+He is methodical, attentive, and communicative with his clients.
+As such, clients can expect frequent communication that moves the needle forward in solving business and legal issues.

-Sam’s previous experience working at a large bank in Pittsburgh has helped him understand both the legal and financial implications of business challenges.
+Sam’s previous experience working at a Pittsburgh based bank has helped him understand both the legal and financial implications of business challenges, including how lenders approach potential transactions, risk factors, and compliance considerations.
 He strives to take a holistic view of issues and offer guidance that is practical and reflects client priorities.

 Outside the Office